MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

       1.	.NET Hosting bundle
       2. IIS CORS (Cross-Origin Resource Sharing) module

-   2. After you resolve the missing prerequisites, click **Verify prerequisites again**.
+   2. After you resolve the missing prerequisites, select **Verify prerequisites again**.

-   3. Click **Next** to continue.
+   3. Select **Next** to continue.

 6. On the **Configure the service account** page, enter the username and password for the Orchestrator service account.
 The Web API will run under an IIS App Pool with this identity.
-Click **Test** to verify the account credentials.
-If the credentials are accepted, click **Next**.
+Select **Test** to verify the account credentials.
+If the credentials are accepted, select **Next**.

 7. On the **Configure the database server** page, enter the name of the database server associated with your Orchestrator management server.
 You can also specify whether to use Windows Authentication or SQL Server Authentication, and whether to create a new database or use an existing database.
 If Windows Authentication is selected, the service account credentials from previous step are used to connect to the database.
-Click **Test Database Connection** to verify the account credentials.
-If the credentials are accepted, click **Next**.
+Select **Test Database Connection** to verify the account credentials.
+If the credentials are accepted, select **Next**.

 8. On the **Configure the database** page, select the Orchestrator database for your deployment, and then click **Next**.